archondigital/archondigital.github.io/_posts/2015-10-24-fluffy-wants-to-go-outside.md

 ---
+published: true
-title: "Fluffy wants to go outside"
+post_title: "Fluffy wants to go outside"
 author: Jon Cuevas
 excerpt: "Desperate to go outdoors, Fluffy has learned how to speak."
 layout: post-video